ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 around).
-Another way see this configuration is to start by taking the sets with adjacent elements in the "natural" order --- @@\\{1,2\\}@@, @@\\{2,3\\}@@, all the way up to @@\\{6,1\\}@@ --- then to, place all these sets, alternating the rows as we go.
+Another way see this configuration is to start by taking the sets with adjacent elements in the "natural" order --- @@\\{1,2\\}@@, @@\\{2,3\\}@@, all the way up to @@\\{6,1\\}@@ --- then to, place all these sets, alternating the days as we go.
 This was a nice observation, but I couldn't immediately elaborate on it.
 But, I would later use it in a different form.

 Most of my effort focused on looking for some recursive pattern --- some way to